Depression Treatment Melbourne

 Have you ever felt flat, unmotivated, or grumpy?
 Have you ever felt like giving up more easily?
-Have you ever felt like wanting to be alone or withdrawing from people?
-Of course we all feel like this from time to time, and it’s often triggered by a life event such as when something doesn’t go our way.
-But when it lasts for more than two weeks, it could be a sign of depression.
+Do you find yourself withdrawing from people and wanting to spend most of your time alone?
+Of course, we all feel like this from time to time.
+Many of us lead incredibly busy lives so it’s important to take time to rest and recharge.
+However, if you find yourself feeling like this most or all of the time and if it has been going on for more than two weeks, it could be a sign of depression.

-People in Melbourne often assume depression is caused by a difficult experience, or some sort of chemical imbalance in the brain.
-Unfortunately there’s no such simple answer as to what causes depression, because there are usually several factors playing a part.
+People often assume depression is caused by a difficult experience or some sort of chemical imbalance in the brain.
+Unfortunately, there’s no such simple answer as to what causes depression, because there are usually several factors playing a part.

 Everyone has a certain number of risk or vulnerability factors.
 The more risk factors a person has and the greater the levels of stress on the person, the greater the chance of experiencing depression.
 This is known as the “diathesis-stress model”.
 Some of the risk factors associated with depression are:

-- Family conflict (e.g., conflict or dys-harmony with spouse)
+- Family conflict (e.g., conflict or disharmony with spouse)